 Historically, our cash flows have been primarily generated from our Hotel and real estate operations.
-However, the responses by federal, state, and local civil authorities to the COVID-19 pandemic has had a material detrimental impact on our liquidity.
-For the fiscal year ended June 30, 2021, our net cash flow used in operations was \$20,259,000.
-For the fiscal year ended June 30, 2020, our net cash used in operations was \$3,454,000.
-We have taken several steps to preserve capital and increase liquidity at our Hotel, including implementing strict cost management measures to eliminate non-essential expenses, postponing capital expenditures, renegotiating certain reoccurring expenses, and temporarily closing certain hotel services and outlets.
+However, the responses by federal, state, and local civil authorities to the COVID-19 pandemic continues to have a material detrimental impact on our liquidity.
+For the fiscal year ended June 30, 2022, our net cash flow provided by operations was \$921,000.
+We have taken several steps to preserve capital and increase liquidity at our Hotel, including implementing strict cost management measures to eliminate non-essential expenses, renegotiating certain reoccurring expenses, and temporarily closing certain hotel services and outlets.
+As the hospitality and travel environment continues to improve, we will continue to evaluate what services we bring back and anticipate making upgrades to our guest rooms during fiscal year 2023.